kinestetika/MetaErg/README.md

     break  # comment out to iterate through all the genes...
 ```

-Using the .mysql database is even easier:
+Using the .sqlite database is even easier:

 ``` python
 from pathlib import Path